edina/nbexchange-jlab-plugin/README.md

 If you are an instructor on a course, you have some additional features:

-- A "Download" button is provided to download a specific submission into your home directory (`~/Download/<student>/<assignment>/`).
+- A "Download" button is provided to download a specific submission into your home directory (`~/Downloads/<course_code>/<student>/<assignment>/`).
-- For the current course, a "Collect" button will do an NbGrader Collect operation, replacing whatever is already there.
+- For the current course - a "Collect" button is available, which will do a singular NbGrader `Collect` operation, replacing whatever is already there for the specific student.

 ### Bulk Autograde